BevAntwi98/Scooter_Challenge/README.md

 * A screenshot of your unit test coverage report (aim for 100% coverage) Commit your code into Github and share the link with your coach for review.

-## Notes for coach :)
+## Updated Notes for coach :)

-This project is around 98 ish % complete, had around 2 tests and a couple functions to fix in User.js.
+Fixed the UML Diagrams, classes (User&Guest) and some of the tests too :)
+I also added an Account class to keep in line with the Class Diagram I amended!
+Currently going through TypeScript online so once I get a good grasp I'll update the files for them and add another message here :D
-* I also attached images of the failed tests in the Report Folder
+* I also attached an image of the updated tests in the Report Folder.

 ## Authors
 * Beverly Antwi-Agyei - [BevAntwi98](https://github.com/BevAntwi98)